Our Strawberry Rhubarb Pie Recipe always makes an appearance as one of the first signs of Spring!

 - Let the filling stand for 20 minutes before putting it into your pie crust

-- Place all of the filling into the bottom pie crust/pie plate, mounding it nicely in the centre
+- Place all of the filling into the bottom crust, mounding it nicely in the centre

-- With a sharp knife or pastry roller, cut strips of pastry dough - about 1" thick
+- With a sharp knife or pastry cutter, cut wide strips of pastry dough – about 1" thick

 - Weave the strips on top of the filling to create a lattice effect